 See the Emergency Management Plan for procedural instruction for on-campus emergencies.
-The Emergency Management Plan can be found on the SSW Intranet under the Department tab "Communications."

 Requirement for Updating Emergency Contact Information

 In the interest of maintaining current and reliable emergency contact information, students, staff, and faculty shall be responsible for notifying the Office of the Executive Vice President of any change in their emergency contact information so that the Seminary's records may be timely updated.